arialpew/reason-loadable/README.md

 include ReLoadable.WithRender(Config);
 ```

-3) Render dynamic component anywhere in your code like any component, fetch with **"DynamicImport"** module & render 🖌️ !
+3) Render dynamic component anywhere in your code like any component, fetch with **"DynamicImport"** module & render.

 ```reason
 /* App.re */